-Significant group-level performance decline was observed when comparing lapses and median reaction times from baseline week (week 1) to "live-in" (week 2).
+Significant group-level performance decline was observed when comparing lapses and median reaction times from baseline week (week 1) to 'live-in' (week 2).
 No statistical differences were found for the false starts.
-Difference between baseline (non-fatigued; week 1) and "live-in" (fatigued; week 2) for the 10-min PVT are found for the lapses, median reaction times and false starts, in Figure 2 (panels a, b, and c, respectively).
+Difference between baseline (non-fatigued; week 1) and 'live-in' (fatigued; week 2) for the 10-minute PVT are found for the lapses, median reaction times and false starts, in Figure 2 (panels a, b, and c respectively).